paezha/University-AI-Panel/README.md

     only a handful of American companies that offer an “essential” service.

-[^37]: And this refers not only to individuals whose skills are yoked to
+[^37]: And this refers not only to individuals whose skills become yoked
-    ChatGPT and MidJourney.
+    to ChatGPT and MidJourney.
 In 2022, McMaster University operated on revenues of less than [\$843
     million](https://financial-affairs.mcmaster.ca/app/uploads/2023/06/2023-24-Consolidated-Budget-FINAL.pdf)
     (CAD).
 Microsoft, in contrast, operated on revenues of approximately